tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 - Model validation, including dividing data into training, validation, and test sets, helps prevent overfitting by tuning hyperparameters carefully.

 - Cross-validation methods, especially K-fold and stratified cross-validation, support robust model validation without overfitting to test data.

+   -A data scientist wants to build a fraud detection model that works well on unseen financial transactions.
+Which technique should a data scientist use to validate a model and avoid overfitting?<br/>
+Cross-validation<br/>
+(Cross-validation splits the data into multiple folds for training and validation, helping the model generalize better to unseen data.)

+   -A data analyst has interpreted a model’s feature importance without considering its relationship with input variables.
+What mistake could this lead to?<br/>
+Overlooking correlated features in importance scores<br/>
+(Correlations between features can cause the model to assign a shared importance to those features.
+Ignoring their redundancy may lead to incomplete or incorrect conclusions about their significance.

 ![Cross-validation algorithm](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Cross-validation%20algorithm.png)